micro-os-plus/micro-os-plus-iii-cortexm/README.md

 but starting with mid 2023 it was marked as end-of-life and is not recommended for new designs.

+A new package will be available in the `@xpack-3rd-party` scope, as part of µOS++ IVe.

 ### Build & integration info

 The project is written in C/C++ and it is expected to be used in C and C++ projects.

-The source code was compiled with GCC 11, clang 12, clang 13 arm-none-eabi-gcc 11, and should be warning free.
+The source code was compiled with GCC 11/12, clang 12/13/14/15 arm-none-eabi-gcc 12, and should be warning free.

 To ease the integration of this package into user projects, there are already made CMake configuration files (see below).